Skip to main content

 How to Paint a Daruma Doll at Home: Blank Daruma Steps

-If you are still choosing between a kit, a workshop, or a finished piece, start with the guide to make your own Daruma at home before you choose the painting setup.
+If you are still deciding between a kit, a workshop, or a finished Daruma, use the guide to make your own Daruma before choosing supplies.

 Step What to do Why it matters